 Δ9-tetrahydrocannabinolic acid decarboxylates to give the psychoactive compound Δ9-tetrahydrocannabinol, which is the activated form of THCa.
 CBDa does the same thing in the process, changing from CDBa to CBD.

-While decarbing activates THCa/CBDa, it is also releasing CO2 which, if not removed, will create positive pressure in your distillation unit and cause the vacuum to not reach the depth you need to perform the process efficiently without increasing processing temperatures.
+While the process of decarboxylation activates THCa/CBDa, it is also releasing CO2 which, if not removed, will create positive pressure in your distillation unit and cause the vacuum to not reach the depth you need to perform the process efficiently without increasing processing temperatures.

 At its simplest, the decarb process is achieved by exposing cannabis biomass or extract to heat for a specific period of time.
 There are several methods that may be utilized to achieve the same end product but taking a technical, scientific approach will always yield the most consistent results.